-1. Tap the station on the additional string in the map, or select Station on additional string in the Stake field and then tap > to select the string from the list.
+Tap the station on the additional string in the map, or select Station on additional string in the Stake field and then tap > to select the string from the list.

-To select a different station, tap the Sta- or Sta+ softkey.
+To select a different station, tap the Sta- or Sta+ softkey, or tap next to the Station field and select the station.

 - 2. If required, add the following features: - To stake points offset from the road, leaving the roadway clear for construction, define a construction offset. - To confirm the construction of the road surface, define a cross slope. - 3.
 Tap Start. - 4.
 Use the plan or cross section view to navigate to the point.
-See Stakeout navigation, page 42. - 5.
+See Stakeout navigation, page 41. - 5.
 To edit the elevation, press the Space key or tap > and enter the new elevation value.
 To restore the original elevation after editing, press the Space key or tap > and then tap > and select Reload original elevation. - 6.
 When the point is within tolerance, tap Measure to measure the point.